RTEMS/rtems-docs/develenv/directory.rst

     this file system, a user's application can access files on a remote computer.

-``${RTEMS_ROOT}/c/src/optman/``
-    This directory contains stubs for the RTEMS Classic API Managers which are considered optional and whose use may be explicitly forbidden by an application.
-All of the directive implementations in this Optional Managers return ``E_NOTCONFIGURED``.

 ``${RTEMS_ROOT}/c/src/support/``
     This directory exists solely to generate the RTEMS version string which includes the RTEMS version, CPU architecture, CPU model, and BSP name.